 High-level: A tool to help you set-up a single-page React application

 Description: Create React App is ofter the first tool you'll use when getting started with React, mostly due to its simplicity (and its ties with React itself).
 However that's not to say it can't be used for a production web app, CRA comes with a number of advanced features out-the-box including typescript, including advanced caching using service workers, Progressive Web App support, and code-splitting.
-If your project grows out of CRA and, for example, you need to add some custom functionality to the build process you can always override the defaults using react-app-rewired or even eject from it completely.
+If your project grows out of CRA and, for example, you need to add some custom functionality to the build process you can always override the defaults using

 SEO, although search engines do mostly crawl JS these days it's probably not the best fit if this is important to your project.